cameronwickes/cameron-wickes/content/posts/federating-matrix-user-directory-lookups-using-ma1sd.md

+To achieve this, the API needs to be running, and the Synapse NGINX/Apache Reverse Proxy should be configured to point requests to the URL `/_matrix/client/r0/user_directory/search` to the extender running on port 8060.

-It is available in a range of formats at the following links:
+MA1SD-Extender is available in a range of formats.
+To learn more, click on one of the following links:

 [Docker/Podman image on the Docker Hub](https://hub.docker.com/repository/docker/cameronwickes/ma1sd-extender)